Table of Contents

-Those detoxing from klonopin use are at a heightened risk of suicidal ideations.
-Along with the previously mentioned psychological symptoms that may arise, this makes klonopin withdrawal a dangerous process to go through alone.
-With proper medical attention and therapeutic care, these psychological symptoms can be eased in order to help the person detox with minimal discomfort.
+Those detoxing from Klonopin use are at a heightened risk of suicidal ideations.
+Along with the previously mentioned psychological symptoms that may arise, this makes Klonopin withdrawal a dangerous process to go through alone.
+With proper medical attention and therapeutic care, these psychological symptoms can be eased to help the person detox with minimal discomfort.

 Physical Symptoms of Withdrawal

-After a couple weeks, the acute withdrawal symptoms generally begin to subside.
+After a couple of weeks, the acute withdrawal symptoms generally begin to subside.
 However, an individual may experience continued physical and psychological discomfort for weeks or months after.
-The longer-term withdrawal symptoms are often more mild, but may include anxiety, irregular sleeping patterns, and increased sensitivity to stress.
+The longer-term clonazepam withdrawal symptoms are often milder but may include anxiety, irregular sleeping patterns, and increased sensitivity to stress.

 Klonopin Withdrawal Help

-If you or somebody you know is coming off klonopin, it is crucial to seek help.
-Without help, klonopin withdrawal can be lethal.
+If you or somebody you know is coming off Klonopin, it is crucial to seek help.
+Without professional help, Klonopin withdrawal can be lethal.
 In addition to the physical dangers, the cravings from withdrawing can be overwhelming and lead the person to abruptly stop the detox process and revert to Klonopin.

-Unfortunately, klonopin withdrawal needs to be monitored by professionals even if you’ve been taking it as prescribed.
-With a trained medical team, you can come off clonazepam and stay completely safe.
-At a quality treatment center or detox, you may be treated with medications, monitoring of vitals, and therapy.
+Unfortunately, Klonopin withdrawal needs to be monitored by professionals even if you’ve been taking it as prescribed.
+With a trained medical team, you can come off clonazepam withdrawal and stay completely safe.
+At a quality treatment center or detox, you may be treated with medications, constant monitoring of vital signs, and therapy.
 This level of care helps ensure your safety and comfort throughout this difficult process.